By Audley specialist Jasmine

 How to get off the beaten path in Edinburgh

 Though it’s just a brief walk away from Princes Street, Dean Village is easy to overlook.
 This medieval hamlet, nestled in a valley and hidden by trees, was once a prosperous grain milling hub.
-Its original architecture, well-preserved thanks to economic vagaries, comprises a delightful patchwork of grey medieval stonework and half-timber Tudor houses lining irregular cobblestone streets and tucked away courtyards.
+Its original architecture, well-preserved thanks to economic vagaries, comprises a delightful patchwork of gray medieval stonework and half-timber Tudor houses lining irregular cobblestone streets and tucked away courtyards.

 The Water of Leith Walkway runs through the heart of the village and I suggest a stroll along the riverside track as a respite from the urban bustle.